 provide high quality resources to support school music

-I am delighted to share with you the first wave of clubs on offer to pupils starting this term as we aim to create a range of activities and opportunities for all year groups and we hope the pupils will be inspired to attend these.
+I am delighted to share with you clubs on offer to pupils as we aim to create a range of activities and opportunities for all year groups and we hope the pupils will be inspired to attend these.

 Included are all other social, moral, spiritual and culture opportunities for enrichment that are on offer to our pupils as part of our curriculum.
 For your ease sports clubs are in blue, social and emotional development opportunities are in purple and all other clubs are in green.
-Please click here for our Club timetable.
+Please click here for a yearly overview of our Club timetable.

-Please await further information with regards how to sign up for clubs, these will be allocated on a first come first served basis.
+Further information with regards how to sign up for clubs will be shared via Schoolcomms, these will be allocated on a first come first served basis.

-At our Breakfast Club, After School Club and Holiday Club we offer pupils a range of opportunities that include;
+At our Breakfast Club and After School Club we offer pupils a range of opportunities that include;

 curriculum linked activities of pupil interest